system76/docs/content/ending-frozen-applications.md

     ```bash
     sudo kill -9 -1
     ```
+4. Enter the password for the user account.
-4. The login screen will appear when the process completes.
+5. The login screen will appear when the process completes.
 The desktop environment will load upon login.